 At the School of Theology and Ministry, we seek to form students to become agents of change and transformation in a variety of fields, prepared to address sensitive and complex challenges with compassion, faith, and courage – and through integrative inquiry.

-Our dual degree programs pair our M.A. in Theology and Ministry with one of three master's programs across Boston College, offering students resources from the School of Theology and Ministry, ranked #10 globally, as well as from one of Boston College's other highly-ranked graduate schools (data from U.S News and World Report):
+Our dual degree programs pair our M.A. in Theology and Ministry with one of three master's programs across Boston College, offering students resources from the School of Theology and Ministry, ranked #7 globally (QS World University Rankings), as well as from one of Boston College's other highly-ranked graduate schools (data from U.S News and World Report):

 Connect with STM to learn more about our dual degree offerings.

 The dual degree paired with the Master of Social Work is designed for students who are interested in serving both the pastoral and social needs of individuals, families, groups and communities.
 The program reflects the University’s mission to educate individuals who are committed to the pursuit of social justice.
 A specific goal is to develop the skills and credentials necessary to plan, administer and/or provide social services within a local church or church-related agency.
 Students admitted to the program may expect to receive both the Master of Arts in Theology and Ministry (M.A.) and the Master of Social Work (M.S.W.) degrees in approximately 3 years of full-time study (more if approved for part-time study by the SSW).

 In addition to coursework in both schools, students must complete two social work field education placements: one during their M.S.W. foundation year and another during their final year of study.